seemanne/llama.cpp/README.md

 # Implementation details

 This python module is mainly a wrapper around the `llama` class in `src/inference.cpp`.
 As such, any changes should be done in there.
 As the llamacpp code is mostly contained in `main.cpp` which doesn't expose a good api, this repo will have to be manually patched on a need-be basis.
 Changes to `ggml` should not be a problem.
-Fixing the api on the main repo would allow this to be set up as a downstream fork rather than the weird sidekick repo it currently is.